Interoperable-data/automate-va/USE CASES/CLD.md

 - SHALL have its status be changed into `Withdrawn`, which blocks it from ever being restored again.
 - SHALL BE CHANGED in regard to its `vpa:valid` property, whereby the Period of Validity is set to 0 ([more info here](../ERADIS/CERTIFICATES.md#w3c-time-ontology)).

-All withdrawals must lead to the approriate
+All withdrawals must lead to the appropriate notifications.